How to convert HDMI to VGA or VGA to HDMI

 Signal quality considerations

-Whenever you convert one signal to another, the signal of lesser quality always determines the final output quality.
+When utilizing a converter, the signal of lesser quality always determines the final output quality.
 For example, VGA is an analog signal (subject to interference and signal loss in transit), whereas HDMI is digital (higher fidelity, no signal loss).
-As such, the VGA signal will be the limiting factor of the final output signal.
+As such, the VGA signal is the limiting factor of the final output signal.

-In other words, converting VGA to HDMI will not improve the signal quality of the original output.
-Similarly, Converting HDMI to VGA will possibly entail a small loss of signal quality.
+In other words, converting VGA to HDMI does not improve the signal quality of the original output.
+Similarly, converting HDMI to VGA often results in a small loss of signal quality.